 - Daily

-- After blood, vomit or bodily fluids come into contact with a surfaces
+- Situationally – after blood, vomit or bodily fluids come into contact with a surface

 - When someone spills something